Falcón (TV series): Production

-The series was filmed in Seville, Spain.

-The stunt co-ordinator for the series was Ricardo Cruz Ardura.
+Seville city of Spain for its stunning architecture and rich cultural history made it the perfect backdrop for the series.
+Ricardo Cruz Ardura, an acclaimed stunt co-ordinator, orchestrated the action sequences.

 Episode list

 Reception

 James Walton of The Telegraph was positive, remarking, 'this is a show that, depending on your mood, you could either find ridiculous or enjoy for its campy mix of classy direction and shameless self-importance.
 Personally I’d recommend doing both.'